 RAD is a self-defense program for women designed to "develop and enhance the options of self-defense, so they may become viable considerations to the woman who is attacked."
-Call (850) 644-1388 or (850) 644-3660 or visit the FSUPD crime prevention page: https://police.fsu.edu/organization/crime-prevention-outreach/rape-aggression-defense-rad-training/rad-training-schedule.
+Call (850) 644-1388 or (850) 644-3660 or visit the FSUPD crime prevention page: police.fsu.edu/organization/crime-prevention-outreach/rape-aggression-defense-rad-training/rad-training-schedule.
 RAD is now offered for credit!

-FSU kNOw MORE:
+FSU kNOW MORE:

 The kNOw MORE sexual violence prevention initiative is about action, education, and the continuum of care for our students, faculty, and staff.
 This is a one stop location for resources available to students, faculty, staff, family members and community members to obtain the needed resources related to sexual violence.
-The SECUAL VIOLENCE PREVENTION AT FAU FLORIDA STATE DOES NOT TOLERATE SEXUAL VIOLENCE ANOWMORE FSU.EDU resources are available at
+The resources are available at knowmore. fsu.edu.